-- (i) Mr Francis Lee Fook Wah will, upon re-election as Independent Director of the Company, remain as Chairman of the Nominating Committee and as a member of the Audit Committee.
-He will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST. - (ii) With reference to item 3 above, Mr Tan Ling San, the Company's Executive Director, is retiring by rotation pursuant to Regulation 89 of the Constitution at the Annual General Meeting, and has given notice to the Company that he would not be seeking re-election as a director. - (iii) The Ordinary Resolution 7 proposed in item 7 above, is to appoint Ms Lin Ruiwen as a Director of the Company to fill the office vacated by Mr Tan Ling San.
-Ms Lin Ruiwen will, if appointed, serve as an Executive Director of the Company.
-Further details on Ms Lin Ruiwen can be found on page 22 of the Annual Report. - (iv) The Ordinary Resolution 8 proposed in item 8 above, if passed, will empower the Directors of the Company to issue Shares, make or grant instruments convertible into Shares and to issue Shares pursuant to such instruments, up to a number not exceeding, in total, 50% of the total number of issued Shares (excluding treasury shares) in the capital of the Company, of which up to 20% may be issued other than on a pro-rata basis to shareholders.
+- (i) Mr. Lee Teck Leng, Robson is a Non-Executive Non-Independent Director and will, upon re-election as a Director of the Company, continue to serve as a member of the Audit Committee, Nominating Committee and Remuneration Committee. - (ii) The Ordinary Resolution 9 proposed in item 8 above, if passed, will empower the Directors of the Company to issue Shares, make or grant instruments convertible into Shares and to issue Shares pursuant to such instruments, up to a number not exceeding, in total, 50% of the total number of issued Shares (excluding treasury shares) in the capital of the Company, of which up to 20% may be issued other than on a pro-rata basis to shareholders.

 For determining the aggregate number of Shares that may be issued on a pro-rata basis, the total number of issued Shares (excluding treasury shares) will be calculated based on the total number of issued Shares (excluding treasury shares) in the capital of the Company at the time this Ordinary Resolution is passed after adjusting for new Shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards which are outstanding or subsisting at the time when this Ordinary Resolution is passed and any subsequent bonus issue, consolidation or subdivision of Shares.
-In determining the 20% which may be issued other than on a pro-rata basis, the total number of issued Shares (excluding treasury shares) will be calculated based on the total number of issued Shares (excluding treasury shares) in the capital of the Company at the time the Ordinary Resolution 8 is passed.
+In determining the 20% which may be issued other than on a pro-rata basis, the total number of issued Shares (excluding treasury shares) will be calculated based on the total number of issued Shares (excluding treasury shares) in the capital of the Company at the time the Ordinary Resolution 9 is passed.

-- (v) The Ordinary Resolution 9 proposed in item 9 above, if passed, will empower the Directors of the Company, to grant options and to allot and issue Shares upon the exercise of such options in accordance with the ESOS. - (vi) The Ordinary Resolution 10 proposed in item 10 above, if passed, will empower the Directors of the Company, to allot and issue such number of fully paid Shares from time to time pursuant to the vesting of Awards under the Scheme. - (vii) The Ordinary Resolution 11 proposed in item 11 above, if passed, will empower the Directors of the Company from the date of the above Annual General Meeting to purchase or otherwise acquire Shares by way of Market Purchases or Off-Market Purchases, provided that the aggregate number of Shares to be purchased or acquired under the Share Buyback Mandate does not exceed the Prescribed Limit, and at such price(s) as may be determined by the Directors of the Company from time to time up to but not exceeding the Maximum Price.
-The information relating to the Ordinary Resolution 11 is set out in the Appendix enclosed together with the Annual Report.
+- (iii) The Ordinary Resolution 10 proposed in item 9 above, if passed, will empower the Directors of the Company, to grant options and to allot and issue Shares upon the exercise of such options in accordance with the ESOS. - (iv) The Ordinary Resolution 11 proposed in item 10 above, if passed, will empower the Directors of the Company, to allot and issue such number of fully paid Shares from time to time pursuant to the vesting of Awards under the Scheme. - (v) The Ordinary Resolution 12 proposed in item 11 above, if passed, will empower the Directors of the Company from the date of the above Annual General Meeting to purchase or otherwise acquire Shares by way of Market Purchases or Off-Market Purchases, provided that the aggregate number of Shares to be purchased or acquired under the Share Buyback Mandate does not exceed the Prescribed Limit, and at such price(s) as may be determined by the Directors of the Company from time to time up to but not exceeding the Maximum Price.
+The information relating to the Ordinary Resolution 12 is set out in the Appendix enclosed together with the Annual Report.